VitaliiShevchenko/AD7705-AD7706/README.md

 7. In your files, use the `#include <ModuleAD7705.h>` directive.

 ### More detailed information about using any function in this project by the request
+### Give coffee as a gift with a sincere desire :-)

+### Use LinkedIn https://www.linkedin.com/in/vitalii-shevchenko-978247184/ for set contact.